ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 | Other          | 92 (0.0%)    | 148 (0.1%)       | 1137 (0.5%)    | 34 (0.0%)       | 1411 (0.6%)     |
 | Total          | 15385 (6.4%) | 41786 (17.4%)    | 150966 (62.9%) | 31954 (13.3%)   | 240091 (100.0%) |

-### Top-line numbers (no filtering, but only with users who completed at least one audit + placed a label)
+### Top-line numbers with no filtering, but only with users with 1 audit and a label

 | label\_type    | Anon (384)   | Registered (243) | Turker (170)   | Researcher (28) | Total           |
 |:---------------|:-------------|:-----------------|:---------------|:----------------|:----------------|